Best Crypto Trading Apps

 Binance ranks as the most prolific digital currency exchange in the world, with a massive selection of crypto coins to trade.

-It has a full provision of trading features — purportedly, more than any other crypto exchange in existence.
+It has a plethora of trading features — more than any other crypto exchange in existence.

-And it tends to reportedly have competitive fees, supporting hundreds of traditional and cryptocurrencies available in more than 100 countries internationally.
+And it also has competitive fees, supporting hundreds of traditional and cryptocurrencies available in more than 100 countries internationally.

 Pros